LukasWoodtli/WebPage/content/rotation_matrix.md

 # Rotation

+The configuration of a point is fully described by a position, bodies additionally require a rotation to define their pose.

 A rotation $R$ in 3D is specified by a *rotation angle* $\theta$ and a unit vector **u** (the *rotation axis*).

 ## Frames